-The tawny sandstone mountain escarpment of Cape Kiwanda is just half an hour away and is located just a half mile from Pacific City and frames the northern end of the beach.
-In the midst of storms, this is undisputedly the king of rock and roll, as long as you look at the coffee table books or calendar images.
+The tawny sandstone mountain escarpment of Cape Kiwanda is just half an hour away, located just a half mile from Pacific City, and frames the northern end of the beach.
+Amid storms, this is undisputedly the king of rock and roll, as long as you look at the coffee table books or calendar images.
+Although other sandstone cliffs along the northern coast were smashed into sandy beaches by waves that battered them, it’s believed that Kiwanda can stand the test of time thanks to the buffering power of Haystack Rock.
+In any event, hang-gliding enthusiasts are grateful that the coast is located here.

 As you walk towards the shore of Pacific City, the sight of Haystack Rock will immediately grab your interest.